2019 Feature Film Programme

 Victor Vu | 2017 | Vietnamese | Cert TBC | 107 mins

 This year we will be showing our first Vietnamese film, the action thriller Loi Bao.
 Released in 2017, this sci-fi action thriller impressed with its action choreography and cinematography, and was a hit at the Vietnamese box office.
-Following the screening there will be a Q&A with producer Jason Ninh Cao, and action choreographer Victor Wang.
+Following the screening there will be a Q&A with action producer Jason Ninh Cao, and action choreographer Vincent Wang.

 A man dying of a terminal illness receives an experimental medical treatment and soon discovers he has superhuman powers.
 But the origins of the treatment are intertwined in a dark history that becomes unraveled in his life.

 Jesse V. Johnson | 2019 | English | Cert 18 | 90 mins

 Director Jesse V. Johnson has been on a roll in the past few years, turning out numerous hits that have featured in our previous festivals, including ‘Accident Man’, ‘The Debt Collector’, and ‘Triple Threat’, and we are proud to present his latest film ‘The Mercenary’, formerly titled ‘Legion Maxx’.
 Teaming with long-time collaborator Dominiquie Vandenberg, the film delivers hard hitting action combined with the story of warrior embarking on one last mission before he retires.

 A highly trained legionnaire-turned-mercenary is forced to take on his former comrades to protect the people of a local South American village that nursed him back to health after a mission went wrong.
 His peaceful days are short-lived when mercenaries he used to work with cross his path again and he is forced to revisit and face his own demons.

 Sammo Hung, Corey Yuen | 1988 | Cantonese | Cert 18 | 93 mins